 Escape to the coast or bed down in Wine Country – camping in Sonoma County offers a wide range of options to pitch a tent or park an RV.

-Thinking about camping in Sonoma County this summer?
-If so and if you want to nab the best spot, reserve your campsite today.
+If you’re thinking of camping and want to nab the best spot, or any spot, you should reserve your campsite today.

 Sonoma County Regional Parks' 200-plus campsites on the Sonoma Coast and in Santa Rosa and the Sonoma Valley can be reserved up to one year in advance.
-As spring approaches and people start making vacation plans, those sites get booked quickly.
+That means campsites for summer or holidays can get booked well in advance.
 So the earlier you reserve, the better your chance of ending up with a campsite that matches your needs.